keiffster/keithsterling.com/_posts/2019-12-08-farewell-to-wordpress.markdown

 So its farewell to Wordpress,

-The site is moving to Jekyll
+The site is moving to Jekyll.